What is the MAS-TRM?

 Solution: Compliance in a Cost-Effective Manner

-Cyber security should not be seen as a technical or isolated problem.
+Cybersecurity should not be seen as a technical or isolated problem.
 Rather, it should be approached just like any other problem that arises in the business.
-If the issue is not handled properly, it could have tremendous implications on the business.
+If the issue is not handled properly, it could have tremendous implications on the business -- cyber attacks can be costly to a businesscyber attacks can be costly to a business.

-For the longevity and prosperity of the business, business owners need to incorporate cyber security management as part of their business strategy.
+For the longevity and prosperity of the business, business owners need to incorporate cybersecurity managementcybersecurity management as part of their business strategy.
 To avoid fear-based spending and make more strategic investments, it is also crucial to have a competent partner who understands the business and is able to navigate the brutal world of regulation and hackers, alongside the company.

-Although such changes may seem costly and tedious at first, cyber security laws are ultimately beneficial to everyone.
+Although such changes may seem costly and tedious at first, cybersecuritycybersecurity laws are ultimately beneficial to everyone.
 Having these regulations creates an ecosystem where innovation and protection is balanced.
-Companies should view regulation as less of a cost and more of an investment in building trust within their consumer base, and ensuring the long-term success of their business.
+Companies should view regulation as less of a cost and more of an investment in building trust within their consumer base, while ensuring the long-term success of their business.